How to effectively prevent tick infestations

 Performing thorough tick checks

-After spending time outdoors, conduct a thorough tick check on yourself, your children, and your pets.
+After spending time outdoors, conduct a thorough tick check on yourself, your , and your pets.
 Start by inspecting your clothing and then carefully examine your entire body, paying close attention to hidden areas such as the scalp, armpits, groin, and behind the ears.
 For pets, run your hands carefully through their fur, feeling for any unusual bumps or ticks attached to their skin.

 Common areas where ticks hide